Darthfett/tagTodo/README.markdown

-# Todo Tree Tags #
+# tagTodo #

 ## About ##

-Todo Tree Tags is a todo list manager.
-It allows you to create a hierarchy of tags to more easily manage a todo list.
-You can filter tags and text to see only relevant todos items.

-Initially, Todo Tree Tags will be a native Windows 7 Phone application.
-When the project matures more, it will eventually be moved to a webservice, so that todo items can be synced across multiple devices.
+tagTodo is a todo list manager.
+Unlike a traditional To Do list, it manages todo lists in a more organized way, allowing you to tag items with tags that give you meta information about an item.
+This is an attempt to be a more logical way to organize your todo lists, allowing you to look only at only the relevant portion of your todo list (e.g. "Work", and due in 5 hours).